Engim-eu/gpx_kml/README.md

 # GpxKml

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/gpx_kml`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem adds the capability to convert GPS Exchange Format (GPX) files to Keyhole Markup Language (KML) files and viceversa

 ## Before using

 Please take note that this only converts essentials data for the gpx and kml files compatibility.
-However the gem doesn't just include the converter, it also transforms gpx files and kml files (only their track/route/point parts) into a Gpx/Kml file, which could be useful for a new fork or other uses.
+However the gem doesn't just include the converter, it also transforms gpx files and kml files (only their track/route/point parts) into a Gpx/Kml instance, which could be useful for new forks or other uses.
-Just dig in deep, tests are present for everything you need, except the mere conversion.
+Just dig in deep, tests are present for everything you need.

 ## Installation